cryptobuks1/paytokensd/docs/API.rst

 Filtering Read API results
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Czarcraft API aims to be as simple and flexible as possible.
+The Paytokens API aims to be as simple and flexible as possible.
 To this end, it includes a straightforward way to filter the results of most :ref:`Read API functions <read_api>` to get the data you want, and only that.

 For each Read API function that supports it, a ``filters`` parameter exists.
 To apply a filter to a specific data field,